 • The value being used to overwrite the data (see Preferences).

-The time it takes to wipe a volume depends on the size of the volume, the speed of your Mac (and amount of RAM), and how many passes you specify.
+The time it takes to wipe a volume depends on the size and type of the volume, the speed of your Mac (and amount of RAM), and how many passes you specify.
 Obviously, 8 passes will take eight times longer than 1 pass.
+Solid State Drives are quicker than conventional hard drives.

 The files created by this app will be cleaned-up after the free space has been successfully wiped or the process is aborted using the "Stop" button.